-The inspection should include examination of the documentation relating to the review by the importing TE of the equivalence of quality and safety systems at the exporting establishment.
+Inspections of ITEs should thus include an examination of the documentation relating to the assessment made by the ITE of the quality and safety systems at its 3CS.
 This should cover both the:

-- Documentation describing the general quality and safety system at the exporting establishment: organisation chart, staff training, facilities, processing methods, validation studies, system of traceability, licences and accreditation, etc.; and - Documentation relating to the review of the safety and quality of individual dispatches of tissues or cells: confirmation of the type of tests performed and the results, donor suitability, description of the tissues or cells, transport arrangements, etc.
+• Documentation describing the general quality and safety system at the 3CS e.g. Organisation chart, staff training, facilities, processing methods, validation studies, systems of traceability and biovigilance, licences and accreditation, etc;

+• Documentation relating to the review of the safety and quality of individual dispatches of tissues or cells, e.g. Confirmation of donor consent, confirmation of donor sample testing performed and their results, donor suitability, description of the tissues or cells, transport arrangements, etc.